debops/debops/docs/user-guide/playbooks.rst

 Ansible execution can proceed.
 So in DebOps there's no way to provide some kind of hooks where external playbooks can be plugged in later.

-Let's create an exmaple playbook in the DebOps project directory, :file:`ansible/playbooks/custom.yml`:
+Let's create an example playbook in the DebOps project directory, :file:`ansible/playbooks/custom.yml`:

 .. code-block:: yaml